 Let’s understand what ISO is.
 ISO is a measure of your digital camera’s sensitivity to light.
 Back in the days of analogue 35mm cameras they had different films which had different light sensitivities.
 If you wanted a film that was more light sensitive, you literally had to switch out the camera film before your next shot.

 And here’s the golden rule to remember.
-A high ISO setting in your camera allows more light to be captured on its sensors.
-This offers the low light problem you face.
-The downside to this is that you get increased image noise.
+A high ISO setting in your camera allows the light falling on the sensor to be amplified.
+The downside to that you get increased image noise.
 So your pictures may turn out a bit grainy.
-A low ISO setting in your camera reduces the amount of light captured on the camera’s sensors – but you get less digital noise appearing.
+A low ISO reduces the amplification of light landing on the sensor, but you get less digital noise appearing.

 What does this mean for those taking photos in low light and not wanting to activate flash?
-Well, obviously – crank up the ISO to the maximum.
-You will get some digital noise coming into the picture – but nothing we can’t deal with (see below).
+Well, obviously, crank up the ISO to the maximum.
+You’ll get some digital noise coming into the picture, but nothing we can’t deal with (see below).

 In summary, to shoot better digital photos in low light conditions without using a flash, set the ISO setting to the higher part of the range.
 Also, set your camera to Aperture Priority and set an f-stop that allows more light through (bigger aperture).
 It also helps to shoot in RAW mode so that you capture maximum detail in your digital shot (no compression in the captured image).

-You already know it is tough to shoot good digital photos in low light conditions without a flash.
-The trick is really to get more light into the camera without using that harsh flash – and we can do that by cranking up the ISO and setting the camera to Aperture Priority.
+You already know it’s tough to shoot good digital photos in low light conditions without a flash.
+The trick is really to get more light into the camera without using that harsh flash—and we can do that by cranking up the ISO and setting the camera to Aperture Priority mode.
 To combat the image noise introduced by the high ISO, make use of RAW image shooting to capture maximum detail and use software like Noise Ninja to remove the offending noise elements.
-Try out the high ISO shots in low light – you’ll definitely an immediate improvement to your photos.
+Try out the high ISO shots in low light; you’ll definitely see an immediate improvement to your photos.
 Good luck!

 About the Author:

-Gary Hendricks runs a hobby site on digital photography.
-Visit his website at Basic-Digital-Photography.com for tips and tricks on buying digital cameras, as well as shooting great photos.
+Gary Hendricks runs a hobby site on digital photography, Basic-Digital-Photography, for tips and tricks on buying digital cameras, as well as shooting great photos.